-Tangerine pepper is a rare pepper that will bring strong citrus notes, deep musk, with a very discreet spiciness.
+Tangerine pepper is a rare pepper which will bring strong citrus fruit notes, deep musk, with a very discreet spiciness.
 To be discovered for a very surprising olfactory journey.

 Pairings in the kitchen: Shellfish, meat, game, world cuisine, fruity and chocolate desserts.